bigkahuna443/SkinModHelper/README.md

 **For Players**:
 ![menu](docs/img/menu.png)

-Swap between skin mods on the fly using the mod options menu, no restart required!
+Swap between compatible skin mods on the fly using the mod options menu, no restart required!
 You can do this from the main menu or from in-game.